 The 2010 Senior Bowl is in the books, leaving in its wake a morphed landscape for a number of future NFL hopefuls.

-In the end, it was Brandon Graham that won the game’s MVP, but when searching from north to south – down the list of potential future draftees – no player deserves to be named breakout performer more than Tulane’s WR Jeremy Williams.
+In the end, it was Brandon Graham that won the game’s MVP.
+But when searching from north to south – down the list of potential future draftees – no player deserves to be named breakout performer more than Tulane WR Jeremy Williams.

-Yes, the same Tulane team that features only a handful of current NFL offensive talents – most notably the quartet of Roydell Williams, Matt Forte J.P.
+It’s the same Tulane team that features only a handful of current NFL offensive talents.
+The most notable alums include Roydell Williams, Matt Forte, J.P.
 Losman and Mewelde Moore.
-With exception to Forte’s rookie season with the Chicago Bears, this quartet hasn’t exactly lit up the NFL scoreboards over recent years.
+With exception to Forte’s rookie season with the Chicago Bears, the quartet hasn’t exactly lit up NFL scoreboards.

-Enter Jeremy Williams – the 6’1” 205 pound wide receiver – who himself likely carries some baggage that NFL scouts likely took note of previous to the Senior Bowl.
+Enter Jeremy Williams – the 6’1” 205 pound wide receiver – who himself carries some baggage that NFL scouts likely took note of previous to the 2010 Senior Bowl.

-At first, Williams had issues holding on to the ball, but his talent always pushed him back into Tulane’s lineup.
-But more importantly, Williams has sustained two knee injuries during his playing career, most recently in 2008, when he suffered a broken hand and season ending knee injury after just five games.
+At first, Williams had issues holding on to the ball, but his talent always pushed him back into the Tulane lineup.
+More importantly, Williams has sustained two knee injuries during his playing career, most recently in 2008, when he suffered a broken hand and season ending knee injury after just five games.
 Before he went down, Williams had put up 437 yards and 5 TD’s, while averaging 16.2 yards per catch.

-In 2007, Wiliams led the Green Wave with 46 catches and 773 yards, which cracked Conference USA’s top ten in yards receiving per game.
+In 2007, Wiliams led the Green Wave with 46 catches and 773 yards, which cracked Conference USA’s top ten in receiving.

-Still, heading into the Senior Bowl, It’s likely that most people hadn’t even heard of Williams.
-In fact, in his yearly College Football preview, Phil Steele didn’t have Williams ranked among his top 72 receivers in the country, when other Senior Bowl standouts like Mardy Gilyard cracked his top ten.
+Heading into the 2010 Senior Bowl, most people likely hadn’t even heard of Williams.
+In fact, in his yearly College Football preview, Phil Steele didn’t have Williams ranked among his top 72 receivers in the country.
+Other Senior Bowl standouts like Mardy Gilyard cracked his top ten.